Cumin: Confusion with other spices

 Cumin is sometimes confused with caraway (Carum carvi), another spice in the parsley family (Apiaceae).
 Many European and Asian languages do not distinguish clearly between the two; for example, in Indonesia both are called jinten.
 Many Slavic and Uralic languages refer to cumin as "Roman caraway" or "spice caraway".
-The distantly related Bunium persicum and Bunium bulbocastanum and the unrelated Nigella sativa are both sometimes called black cumin (q.v.).
+The distantly related Elwendia persica and Bunium bulbocastanum and the unrelated Nigella sativa are both sometimes called black cumin.